-John Busby was born 4 June 1930, is married with two grown-up daughters and lives in a converted barn in Suffolk.
+John Busby was born in 1930, is married with two grown-up daughters and lives in a converted barn in Suffolk.
 His hobbies include developing a wild life sanctuary in a 5 acre field and woodwork.

 From being a project manager in ICI he was appointed in 1968 as Director of the Centre for Industrial Innovation at the University of Strathclyde.
 The purpose was to offer contract research to Scottish industry, but when he found it consisted mostly of branch factories where R & D decisions were taken outside Scotland the task became one of stimulating a revival of Scottish inventiveness.
 When financial support for innovative projects, offered by a Scottish investment manager was rejected by the University, he resigned - his vision of creating a science-based sector based on University research was frustrated.